-- 75. In a planning context,

-- A. closed facts are preferred to open facts.

-- B. new facts are preferred to old facts.

-- C. old facts are preferred to new facts.

-- D. open facts are preferred to closed facts.

-- E. None of these.

-AACSB: Reflective Thinking AICPA FN: Research Blooms: Remember Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.
-Level of Difficulty: 2 Medium
+75) In a planning context,A) closed facts are preferred to open facts.B) new facts are preferred to old facts.C) old facts are preferred to new facts.D) open facts are preferred to closed facts.E) None of the choices are correct.

-- 76. Which of the following types of tax services are arranged by code section?
+Answer: D Difficulty: 2 Medium Topic: Tax Research Learning Objective: 02-05 Perform the basic steps in tax research.
+Bloom's: Remember AACSB: Reflective Thinking AICPA: FN Research 76) Which of the following types of tax services are arranged by code section?A) legal tax service.B) annotated tax service.C) professional tax service.D) topical tax service.E) None of the choices are correct.

-- A. legal tax service.

-- B. annotated tax service.

-- C. professional tax service.

-- D. topical tax service.

-- E. None of these.